Drone Designers + Coding With Drones

 Travel: Travel costs will be reimbursed (if you qualify).
 These funds are meant to cover travel expenses as well as meals not provided during the workshop.
 No further funding will be provided.
 Mileage will be determined using Rand McNally Mileage Calculator.
 (Use to calculate one-way mileage).
 View Idaho State Employee Travel Guidelines.

 Block Coding DroneBlocks Courses:

 - Wifi-enabled smartphones, tablets, Chromebooks, desktops or laptops running Android, iOS or ChromeOS.
 (Note: DroneBlocks is not compatible with FireOS, the operating system for Amazon tablets.)

 Line Coding Courses, such as Programming with Python:

 - Desktops or laptops running Windows, OSX or Linux

 The curriculum includes team challenges to test coding, drone costume design and flight skills.

 Each set is shipped in a sturdy, reusable tub, safely storing materials during the program and throughout the year.

-Grantees are required to attend 15 hours of professional development to be held summer 2021 (date and location tbd).
+Grantees are required to attend a professional development course to be held summer 2021 (date and location tbd).

 - Cardstock (white) (250ct): 1